julianwardhani/hello-world/README.md

-# hello-world
+# Hy Julian Wardhani here
 just start repository

-Hy Julian here, i like javascript. i've had bakso and really like enterpreneur thing, wanna make some money for my family.
+i wanna be a great programmer. i've had bakso and really like enterpreneur thing, wanna make some money for my family.